Contingency1500/g531gt-hackintosh/README.md

 install com.apple.recovery.boot folder which is here https://dortania.github.io/OpenCore-Install-Guide/installer-guide/winblows-install.html#making-the-installer

-i mean u can use my config.plist or just make your own with my kexts
+i mean u can use my config.plist or just make your own with my kexts and it should work, or my config.plist might work try it